 • Rating input mockup — show hunger scale, timestamp, and optional symptom note; label fields and mention “log within 30 minutes” as alt text.
 This clarifies what to collect at each entry.

-• Weekly trend chart — x‑axis: week, y‑axis: average hunger score; overlay markers for dose changes or missed shots.
-Caption should explain what a rising or falling trend might suggest and how weekly averages smooth noise.
+• Weekly trend chart — x‑axis: week, y‑axis: average hunger score; caption should explain what a rising or falling trend might suggest and how weekly averages smooth noise.

-• Export/summary mockup — single‑page PDF with average scores, a short note on food noise, and recent weight change.
+• Export/summary mockup — concise log or summary with average scores, a short note on food noise, and recent weight change.
 Suggest an export caption like “Prepared for clinician visit” as alt text.

-Alt text suggestions: “Hunger rating input with timestamp and symptom note,” “Weekly hunger trend with dose overlays,” “One‑page appetite report for clinician.”
+• “Hunger rating input with timestamp and symptom note,” “Weekly hunger trend with dose history,” “Appetite summary prepared for clinician.”

 Quick Checklist & Next Steps for Appetite Tracking Success